Find animal rescue groups for when you want to adopt, volunteer, or donate.

 AnimalAid Unlimited is an organization targeting ill or injured street animals in Udaipur, India.
 The organization rescues street animals and provides subsequent medical care and shelter before re-introducing them to society after recuperating.
 The organization also offers essential medical procedures like spaying and neutering animals in the sanctuary to reduce the considerable number of streets ...
 Read more

 North Shore Animal League America is an animal charity organization dedicated to no-kill animal rescue and adoption.
 Their rescue efforts don’t go unnoticed because they have Humane Relocation and Mobile Rescue Programs that enable them to transport thousands of animals back to the Adoption Center, where they get responsible, loving homes.
 North Shore Animal League ...
 Read more

+Alaqua Animal Refuge is a no-kill animal shelter and sanctuary, located in the panhandle of Florida dedicated to providing a second chance to abused, neglected, and homeless animals.
 This home was founded in 2007 and has stood to its mission of supporting helpless animals.
-The organization focuses on taking care of abandoned and sick animals.
-They do these by enlightening the mass on the importance of caring for animals and treating sick animals.
-Alaqua is encouraging more interaction of people with the animals ...
+The organization focuses on taking care of abandoned and sick animals. ...
 Read more

 What Do Animal Rescue Groups Do?

 You have probably seen a stray dog in the street or a worn-out horse in a dingy backyard barn.
 Ever wondered about the fate of these animals.
 Animal rescues are humane organizations, often working voluntarily to care for neglected animals.
 Rescues work on the principle that animals have a life, the right to humane treatment, and a good comfortable stay.
 The work in animal rescue groups is much and valuable.
 Here are some of the main tasks they carry out;